Who Is Elon Musk?

 Elon Musk’s Wives

 Elon Musk has been married twice.
 He wed Justine Wilson in 2000.
 After a contentious divorce, Musk met actress Talulah Riley, and the couple married in 2010.
 They split in 2012 but married each other again in 2013.
 Their relationship ultimately ended in divorce in 2016.
-Musk has also been involved in an on-again, off-again relationship with actress Amber Heard.
+Musk has also been romantically involved with actress Amber Heard and musician Grimes.

 Birthday & Nationality